 Current owners, Bob and Carolyn Kennard arrived here in 1988, after several years in Africa, working with smallholder farmers.

-The farm's main enterprises have always been sheep and to a lesser extent cattle, as cropping is difficult due to the altitude and terrain, with the exception of some animal feeds.
+The farm's main enterprises have always been sheep and to a lesser extent cattle.
+Cropping is difficult due to the altitude, soils and terrain, with the exception of some animal feeds.